fbpx

 Program Purpose

-The AdP program is available for those individuals that currently possess an advanced practice license of the following: Registered Nurse (RN), Physician Assistant (PA), Nurse Practitioner (NP), or Physician (MD/DO).
+The Advanced Provider (AdP) to Paramedic Bridge Program is available for those individuals who currently possess an advanced practice license of the following: Registered Nurse (RN), Physician Assistant (PA), Nurse Practitioner (NP), or Physician (MD/DO).
 The AdP-Paramedic bridge program is designed to address areas of the National Paramedic Curriculum that is absent or not clearly addressed in curricula from other advanced provider offerings.
 The program will prepare the AdP for the National Registry paramedic examination.

-Based upon the AdP’s current skill level and background, the AdP will have to take one or 2 courses in order to complete the program and be eligible for testing with the National Registry.
-The course offerings are outline below:
+The AdP will have to take a schedule of 2 courses in order to complete the program and be eligible for testing with the National Registry.
+The course offerings are outlined below:

 Advanced Provider to Paramedic (EMTP 277): An online course that consists of eight (8) weeks of online coursework completed through the Canvas system.
-Every AdP attending this program will take this course, with some being eligible to sit for the National Registry paramedic exam at the completion of this course.
 This course is 6 credit hours of college credit.

 Minimum Entry for All Applicants

-In order to be eligible for either course, each applicant must have the following requirements:
+In order to be eligible to enroll into the AdP to Paramedic program, each applicant must have the following requirements:

 1. AdP license must be in good standing with a minimum of 1000 hours of AdP work experience in the past two (2) years

-3. Applicants must also meet oneof the following criteria:
+4. Applicants must also meet one of the following criteria***:

 1. Two or more years of Emergency or Critical Care experience